pablo-statsig/gh-pr-content-checker/README.md

 * `v3`: Adds diffDoesNotContain field, improves counting behaviour, update deps

+--forked--

+* `v4`: Adds regex checking

 ## License

-This is a modification of [JJ/github-pr-contains-action](https://github.com/JJ/github-pr-contains-action/) and is released under the MIT license.
+This is a modification of [jsoares/gh-pr-content-checker](https://github.com/jsoares/gh-pr-content-checker/) and is released under the MIT license.